KEMONOYA/zettelkasten/ZETTELKASTEN/Potential energy.md

 A quantity that encodes (into the [[Lagrangian]]) the interactions between particles.
 It is a function of the coordinates of the particles only.

-The "energy" part of its name stems from the fact that it is one of the two quantities making up the [[energy]] of the system.
+The "energy" part of its name stems from the fact that it is one of the two quantities making up the [[Energy]] of the system.

 ___
 # References